 - Keep beds away from the wall, avoid dragging bedding on the floor, and do not store items under beds.

-In case you see a spider on a child’s body, flick it away.
+If you see a spider on a child’s body, flick it away.
 Do not crush it since it may increase the risk of biting.

-Home Remedies For Spider Bite In Children
+Home Remedies For Spider Bites In Children

 The following home remedies are recommended for non-dangerous spider bites (4).